patrickpr/trapdirector/docs/30-install-auto.md

 Back to Icingaweb2 GUI
 ---------------

-Reload the configuration page, it should now complain about the schema :
+Reload the configuration page (do NOT click "save changes" as it will overwrite what the script has done, it should now complain about the schema :

 ![install-5](img/install-auto-5.jpg)